c6o/docs/content/references/appengine.md

 ## When to use App Engine

-App Engine supports most common application use-cases.
+App Engine supports the most common application use-cases.
 It is ideal for any application that:

 1. Is contained in a single docker image,
 2. Exposes any number of TCP or HTTP endpoints,